Personal data protection

 In addition to the main legislative acts on data protection referred to above, specific provisions on data protection are also set down in sector-specific legislative acts, such as:

-• Article 13 (on the protection of personal data) of Directive (EU) 2016/681 of the European Parliament and of the Council of 27 April 2016 on the use of passenger name record (PNR) data for the prevention, detection, investigation and prosecution of terrorist offences and serious crime;
+- Article 13 (on the protection of personal data) of Directive (EU) 2016/681 of the European Parliament and of the Council of 27 April 2016 on the use of passenger name record (PNR) data for the prevention, detection, investigation and prosecution of terrorist offences and serious crime;

-• Chapter VI (on data protection safeguards) of Regulation (EU) 2016/794 of the European Parliament and of the Council of 11 May 2016 on the European Union Agency for Law Enforcement Cooperation (Europol);
+- Chapter VI (on data protection safeguards) of Regulation (EU) 2016/794 of the European Parliament and of the Council of 11 May 2016 on the European Union Agency for Law Enforcement Cooperation (Europol);

-• Chapter VIII (on data protection) of Council Regulation (EU) 2017/1939 of 12 October 2017 implementing enhanced cooperation on the establishment of the European Public Prosecutor’s Office (‘the EPPO’).
+- Chapter VIII (on data protection) of Council Regulation (EU) 2017/1939 of 12 October 2017 implementing enhanced cooperation on the establishment of the European Public Prosecutor’s Office (‘the EPPO’);

 a.
-Commercial data transfers: adequacy decisions
+Commercial data transfers: adequacy decisions and the EU-US Data Privacy Framework

-Despite a lack of reform of the data protection regime in the US, the European Commission reached another agreement with the US and presented a proposal for yet another EU-US Data Privacy Framework.
-On a motion from the LIBE Committee, on 11 May 2023, Parliament adopted a resolution on the adequacy of the protection afforded by the EU-US Data Privacy Framework, concluding that the EU-US Data Privacy Framework fails to create essential equivalence in the level of protection and calling on the Commission to continue negotiations with its US counterparts, but to refrain from adopting the adequacy finding until all of the recommendations made in Parliament’s resolution and the European Data Protection Board (EDPB) opinion are fully implemented.
+Despite a lack of reform of the data protection regime in the US, the Commission reached another agreement with the US and presented a proposal for yet another EU-US Data Privacy Framework.
+On a motion from the LIBE Committee, on 11 May 2023 Parliament adopted a resolution on the adequacy of the protection afforded by the EU-US Data Privacy Framework, concluding that the EU-US Data Privacy Framework fails to create essential equivalence in the level of protection and calling on the Commission to continue negotiations with its US counterparts, but to refrain from adopting the adequacy finding until all of the recommendations made in Parliament’s resolution and the European Data Protection Board (EDPB) opinion are fully implemented.

 b.
 EU-US Umbrella Agreement